asterisk/node-voicemail-js/README.md

 - Press 5 to repeat the message
 - Press 1 to play the first message
 - Press 7 to delete the message
-- Press 2 followed by the folder id to change folders
+- Press 2 followed by the folder id and # to change folders
-- Press 9 followed by the folder id to save the message to that folder
+- Press 9 followed by the folder id and # to save the message to that folder

 ### Folders